viamrobotics/viam_flutter_bluetooth_provisioning_widget/README.md

 ### Machine Setup

-1. **Flash your Device**: Use the Viam CLI to flash your device.
-For more instructions on device setup, see the [Viam Documentation](https://docs.viam.com/installation/prepare/rpi-setup) for an example on flashing a Raspberry Pi.
+1. **Flash your Device**: See the [Viam Documentation](https://docs.viam.com/installation/prepare/rpi-setup) for an example on flashing a Raspberry Pi.
 2. **Configure provisioning defaults**: Create a provisioning configuration file (`viam-defaults.json`) by specifying at least the following info:

    ```json